 2. Called to be a fisher of men (Lk 5:1-11)

 C. Peter’s public ministry spanned 30 years and stretched from Jerusalem to Rome.

 D. Peter employed Silas as his secretary to write the letter (I Pet.
 5:12).

 · Silas was a Roman citizen (Ac.
 16:36-37)

-E. Parallels between I Peter and his sermons in Acts:
+E. Parallels between 1 Peter and his sermons in Acts:

-· In each passage Psalm 118:22 is quoted and applied to Christ to refer to his rejection by Jewish leaders.
+· In each passage, he quotes Psalm 118:22 to refer to Christ’s rejection by Jewish leaders.

-F. I Peter is quoted extensively in early church history.
+F. First Peter is quoted extensively in early church history.

 · This epistle was quoted extensively in the early church in such writings as the letters of Polycarp, Clement, and Irenaeus.